yetanotherco/aligned_layer/docs/3_guides/4_generating_proofs.md

 `zkRust` is a CLI tool maintained by Aligned that aims to simplify the developing applications in Rust using zkVM's such as SP1 or Risc0.

-zkRust can then be installed directly by downloading the latest release binaries.
+zkRust can be installed directly by downloading the latest release binaries:

 ```sh
 curl -L https://raw.githubusercontent.com/yetanotherco/zkRust/main/install_zkrust.sh | bash
 ```

-To get started you can create a workspace for your project in zkRust by running:
+Then, to get started you can create a workspace for your project in zkRust by running:

 ```sh
 cargo new <PROGRAM_DIRECTORY>